 Contribution - defined as gross margin less advertising and promotional costs

-Contribution increased £34k from £707k in 2018 to £741k in 2019.
-This increase was achieved through a significant increase in overall volumes and revenues which more than offset a 48% increase in advertising and marketing costs during the year.
+Contribution increased £40k from £741k in 2019 to £781k in 2020.
+This increase was achieved through an increase in overall sales revenues and a 3% reduction in advertising and marketing costs during the year.

 • Sales volume versus prior year